 IFRS 9 contains a (first) important simplification that, if a financial instrument has low credit risk, then an entity is allowed to assume at the reporting date that no significant increases in credit risk have occurred.
 The low credit risk concept was intended, by the IASB, to provide relief for entities from tracking changes in the credit risk of high quality financial instruments.
 Therefore, this simplification is only optional and the low credit risk simplification can be elected on an instrument-by-instrument basis.

 The second simplification available in IFRS 9 sets out a rebuttable presumption that the credit risk on a financial asset has increased significantly since initial recognition when contractual payments are more than 30 days past due.

 Low credit risk, in the context of IFRS 9, is an indicator assigned to financial instruments deemed to

 - have low default risk, that is a low likelihood of any credit event

-It is an important and practical definition in IFRS 9 to minimise the accounting for impairments on financial assets for all IFRS reporting entities.
+It is an important and practica definition in IFRS 9 to minimise the accounting for impairments on financial assets for all IFRS reporting entities.

 An instrument categorized as low(er) credit risk does not require recognition of lifetime expected credit losses (ECL).
 See the use of low credit risk in Impairment of investments and loans to perfectly understand the benefits of using this indicator in calculating Expected credit losses.